 Students enrolled in Physical Education are expected to wear the designated TIPS athletic wear to each PE class.
-This includes a TIPS athletics t-shirt and appropriate pants or shorts, depending on the season.
+This includes a TIPS Athletics t-shirt and appropriate pants or shorts, depending on the season.
 PE teachers will deal with students who fail to wear the proper clothes to PE class, as it is a matter of hygiene.
 PE t-shirts are available for purchase at the TIPS school office.
-The daily PE grade is assigned partially by a student's preparedness, including coming to class in PE gear.